andersblehr/andersblehr.github.io/_posts/2018-01-13-like-junkie.markdown

 I like to get things out of the way.
 I read my emails when I get them, and I clear my app notifications.
 But when you're not constantly engaged on Facebook, the notifications you get turn into this:

-> Bob has shared a photo.
+> Bob has added a new photo.

 > Alice has updated their status.